Rules and categories

 label. - map: This is the cardinality of map fields.
 Under the hood, this is similar to repeated cardinality, except that entries are de-duplicated using the map key.

-Though changing an optional field from implicit to explicit presence is typically backwards-compatible, in some runtimes it will result in different, incompatible generated code.
+Though changing an optional field from implicit to explicit presence is typically backwards-compatible, in some runtimes it results in different, incompatible generated code.

 FIELD_SAME_CPP_STRING_TYPE